geveh/LakeVolumes/README.md

 ### 01_Lake_types.R

-**Script to preprocess assign a dam type to each lake in the glacial lake inventory of Zhang et al. (2024).**
+**Script to assign a dam type to each lake in the glacial lake inventory of Zhang et al. (2024) as of 1990 and 2020**

 *Mandatory input data*:
 - All regional glacial lake shapefiles from Zhang et al. (2024): https://doi.org/10.11888/Cryos.tpdc.300938